EHS 114: Biosafety Serum Storage Program

 The IBC is a resource to the university community for supporting the responsible conduct of biohazardous research and oversees research and teaching activities involving the use of infectious materials and microoganisms in research and teaching.
 The IBC is registered with the National Institutes of Health Office of Biotechnology Activities (OBA) and is responsible for university compliance with the Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines).
-The IBC reports to the Office of the University Provost through the senior vice president for Knowledge Enterprise Development.
-More information on the committee can be found on the Office of the Provost’s Web site.
+The IBC reports to the senior vice president for Knowledge Enterprise Development.
+More information on the committee can be found on the Reseach Itegrity and Assurance website.

 ASU Health Services is responsible for drawing the sera for research and operations personnel and maintaining all records associated with the samples.
 No clinical or diagnostic testing will be requested at the time of the initial banking.
 Specimens will be processed in accordance with recommendations of the College of American Pathology.
 Access, inventory, and control of the sera is defined in the “Procedures” section of this document.
 ASU Health Services will dispose of the samples as medical waste 30 years from date of collection, or after notification that the individual left the university at least 10 years ago, or at the individual’s request.

 Deans, directors, and chairs of colleges, departments, and other units have the primary responsibility for the biosafety and biosecurity of people, animals, and the environment within their jurisdiction.